Wayside cross: History

-Wayside crosses spread mainly in the 17th century in Italy.
+Wayside crosses were erected in Great Britain mostly in the 13ᵗʰC & 14ᵗʰC ≈1900 remains still exist today (see External Links).
+They also spread in the 17ᵗʰ century in Italy.
 Most of them were erected in previous centuries by the local population as a sign of their faith.
 Several of them were put up at places where an accident or a crime took place.
 The custom of placing an "accident cross" at spots on the roadside where people have been killed has, meanwhile, spread worldwide.
 Special forms of cross are the conciliation cross and the plague cross.
 Many wayside crosses, however, simply act as waymarks to indicate difficult or dangerous spots or to mark intersections.
 On walking maps, wayside crosses and shrines are displayed in order to aid orientation.
 On many crosses there is an inscription which may indicate why the cross was erected and by whom.

 In some regions wayside crosses are mostly made of wood (e. g. in the Alps).
 They vary in size from small, inconspicuous crosses to great crosses hewn from stout beams.
 On many crosses, a skillfully carved figure of Jesus Christ is displayed.
 In many cases, when a wooden cross became rotten or dilapidated over the decades, it was restored or replaced with a new one on the same spot.

 In many regions of Europe, wayside crosses are made of stone, and consequently last much longer.
 That said, many such stone crosses in the Rhineland region of Germany were lost during French occupation (1794–1814), because wayside crosses were banned in the wake of the strict secularisation that was imposed.
 Only a few crosses were able to be hidden by the local population and thus avoid destruction.
 Originally these stone crosses were short and stocky in shape and, with a height of about half a metre, considerably smaller than their wooden counterparts.
 In the 19th century (at least in the Rhineland) much larger stone crosses were put up.